COLM CILLE CLUB

 the singing of Gregorian chant.
 The method incorporates ear training so that children are able to both intelligently hear and sing written music at sight, as well as a thorough grounding in musical notation which lends itself to other musical studies.
 Each student learns to match pitch and sing with good vocal technique.
 Games which develop composition and improvisation skills are incorporated

-All students in grades 4-8 may participate in weekly theater classes with a trained actor from NYU's Tisch School of the Arts.
-CCC puts on a Shakespeare play every spring.
+All students in grades 4-8 may participate in a theater classes that puts on a Shakespeare play every spring.
 In March 2019, CCC students put on an abridged version of Macbeth.
-In 2020, they will perform As You Like It.
+In 2020, they performed As You Like It.

 Middle-School Art will explore the evolution of Art from pre-Historic times to the Roman Empire.
 While focusing on a variety of media, students will have the opportunity to identify great works of art while creating their own.
 Through historically inspired projects, students will become familiar with and further their understanding of the seven elements of art: line, shape, form, space, value, texture, and color.